abhijithkunchati/API_Rate_Limiter/README.md

 algorithms.
-A counter for a time period is used, similar to the fixed window algorithm but here I also consider the number of requests in the previous window to help smooth outbursts of traffic. we take the number of requests in my current window and add some weightage from the number of requests in the previous window and compare the final sum against the given limit and take necessary actions.
+A counter for a time period is used, similar to the fixed window algorithm but here I also consider the number of requests in the previous window to help smooth outbursts of traffic. we take the number of requests in the current window and add some weightage from the number of requests in the previous window and compare the final sum against the given limit and take necessary actions.
 This is both memory efficient and also simple to implement.